Outburn-IL/foob-docs/solution-description.md

 The **InterSystems IRIS and HealthShare Health Connect FUME plugin** is a specialized IRIS production whose primary goal is to effectively convert incoming messages in HL7 V2, CSV, and JSON formats to FHIR using a seamlessly integrated **Outburn FUME Conversion engine**.

-The following sections will explore Intersystems FUME Plugin solution components, deployment methods, and high-level dataflow definition
+The following sections will explore Intersystems FUME Plugin solution components, deployment methods, and high-level dataflow definition.

 > FUME versions and components:

 The  **FUME** architecture is comprised of the following components:
 1. The **FUME mapping engine** is the core of the FUME FHIR® conversion and interoperability solution.
 The FUME engine runs as an API and uses the FHIR Server for storing and managing transformation maps as FHIR ConformanceResources resources.
-The FUME engine shall use the FHIR Server for managing ConformanceResources.We recommended using the IRIS FHIR Repository as a FUME backend; however, any FHIR Server can be used.
-The FUME Engine can be operated in Stateless mode with no FHIR Server; however, the FUME Plugin solution does not support it
+The FUME engine shall use the FHIR Server for managing ConformanceResources.
+We recommended using the IRIS FHIR Repository as a FUME backend; however, any FHIR Server can be used.
+The FUME Engine can be operated in Stateless mode with no FHIR Server; however, the FUME Plugin solution does not support it.
 2. The **FUME mapping designer** is a flexible and interactive FHIR® mapper providing the capability for creating and managing conversion maps.

-The **FUME** is available in two versions: **Community and Enterprise**.
+**FUME** is available in two versions: **Community and Enterprise**.
 The table below represents the main differences between them:

 |Feature | FUME Community | FUME Enterprise |
 |---------|-------------|---------------|